 The most budget friendly option on our list.
-The HP Probook does have some of the things we're looking for.
-Unfortunately, it only has 8 GB of RAM.
-While this will be okay for beginner producers, more advanced producers will need at least 16 GB.
+The HP Probook has all of the things we’re looking for.

 Additionally, you may want to consider upgrading the hard drive to 1-TB, or alternatively, use an external harddrive to store all your track information.

 This computer will be perfect for someone looking to use Ableton, Pro Tools, or Fl Studios.

 Remember, you can’t use Logic on the Windows OS.

 Bottom Line: A good budget-friendly option for Ableton.
 You need something more if you are going to be using Logic or FL Studios.

 2. Dell Inspiron 5000